KeeghanM/chess-puzzle-api/README.md

 The second move is the beginning of the solution.

 ### Using The API
+To access the API you must register with [RapidAPI](https://rapidapi.com/KeeghanM/api/chess-puzzles/) doing so is 100% free, and the API is available for free consumption.
 All queries are handle by query string parameters.
 The currently available parameters are

 #### BLANK